-Consider that, just to replace the electricity output of the Hope Creek and Salem nuclear plants with other carbon-free electricity, and not even lower emissions from today, New Jersey would need to site 12 of the largest offshore windfarms operating in the world today, or 10 copies of California's largest onshore wind farm.
-(It is worth noting that America's only offshore wind farm operating today, off Rhode Island, would produce less than 1 percent of the electricity as Salem).
+Consider that, just to replace the electricity output of the Hope Creek and Salem nuclear plants with other carbon-free electricity, and not even lower emissions from today, New Jersey would need to site and operate 10 of the largest offshore windfarms operating in the world today, or 10 inshore windfarms equal in size to California's largest onshore wind farms.
+(See Figure 3 below).
+(It is worth noting that America's only offshore wind farm operating today, off Rhode Island, would produce less than 1 percent of the electricity as the Salem plant).
 Or the state would need to increase solar energy output by 15 times present levels, which took more than two decades to reach.
+And, on top of that, to provide electric reliability from those sources equivalent to Salem and Hope Creek would require billions of dollars of storage or other balancing energy sources.
+There will be substantial siting, financial and other challenges to achieving this level of wind and solar buildout, lasting a decade or more.